Station/Stop - Pemberton

 The premier cool-climate wine region of Australia.

-Transwa coach services alight at the Pemberton Visitor Centre in the heart of town.
+Transwa coach services stop at the Pemberton Visitor Centre, located in the heart of town

 SW1 East Perth to Augusta and Pemberton via Bunbury and Augusta